 Opening of the Year – Arnas Petronis from B’ARN Bistro

-A Culinary Vacation, Not Just for Gourmet Lovers
+A Culinary Vacation, Not Just for Gourmet Enthusiasts

-According to Michelin data, about 60% of travelers prefer to extend their vacation if given the opportunity to enjoy Michelin-level restaurants.
+According to Michelin data, about 60% of travelers prefer to extend their vacation if they have the opportunity to enjoy Michelin-level restaurants.

-Joyful and surprising.
+Versatile and Surprising.
 Lithuania.
-Photo: ShutterstockIn Lithuania’s case - it's an accessible, affordable vacation that combines flavors, culture, art, nature, and relaxation - just a two-and-a-half-hour flight from Israel.
+Photo: ShutterstockIn Lithuania's case, it's an accessible, affordable vacation that blends flavors, culture, art, nature, and peace – all just a two-and-a-half hour flight from Israel.

-Alongside culinary recognition, Lithuania is already considered a true European spa powerhouse, with health and recreation sites that attract visitors worldwide.
-Towns like Druskininkai or Birštonas offer thermal pools, advanced treatments, and pure nature stays - in a calm and clean atmosphere, away from urban stress.
+Beyond culinary recognition, Lithuania is already regarded as a genuine European spa powerhouse with wellness centers attracting visitors from around the world.
+Towns like Druskininkai or Birštonas offer thermal pools, advanced treatments, and stays in pure nature – in a relaxed, clean atmosphere, away from urban stress.

-As a country promoting green tourism and sustainability, Lithuania invests in nature reserves, sustainable development, bike paths, and protected areas - attracting visitors seeking a quiet vacation connected to the earth and physical and mental health.
+As a country that promotes green tourism and sustainability, Lithuania invests in nature reserves, sustainable development, bicycle paths, and protected areas, attracting visitors seeking a quiet vacation with a connection to nature and mental and physical well-being.

-And Let’s Not Forget: One of the Happiest Cities for Young People
+Not to Be Forgotten: One of the Happiest Cities for Young People

-Vilnius, the capital, was previously chosen as the happiest city in Europe for young people under 30 - and the atmosphere supports why: a pleasant pace of life, amazing restaurants, markets, museums, relaxed nightlife - all at affordable prices.
+Vilnius, the capital city, was once chosen as Europe's happiest city for young people under 30 – and the ambiance explains why: a pleasant pace of life, amazing restaurants, markets, museums, relaxed nightlife – all at affordable prices.

 Vilnius, Photo: Shutterstock